sammy2201/Project-1/README.md

 ## 3️⃣ Tests
 ### Setup

-Before running tests, ensure that the backend environment is properly set up:
+Before running tests, ensure that the backend environment is properly set up and that you are in the Backend folder.

 ### Running Tests
 To run the tests for the backend, you can use the following command: